LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sometimes-love-is-not-that-profound.md

 ---
 Sometimes love is not that profound,

-one falls for a mirage
+as one falls for a mirage

 when there is no sound.